wultra/wultra-docs/docs/tutorials/Measuring-PIN-and-Password-Strength/Readme.md

 {% endcodetab %}
 {% codetab iOS %}

 iOS integration is done via Cocoapods.
-Simply add the following lines to your podfile `Podfile`:
+Simply add the following lines to your `Podfile`:

 ```rb
 pod 'WultraPassphraseMeter'